How to Stay Dry on the Golf Course—Top 10 Tips

 4. Protect Your Gear

-A good-quality waterproof golf bag is perhaps the most important item on this list for playing golf in the rain.
+A good-quality water-resistant golf bag is perhaps the most important item on this list for playing golf in the rain.
 If you get a little wet, you’ll dry off with a towel and call it a day.
 But if your clubs get wet, this can severely damage them in the long term.

-Protect your clubs by choosing a golf bag made with waterproof material and zippers designed to keep out the rain.
+Protect your clubs by choosing a golf bag made with water-resistant material and zippers designed to keep out the rain.
 Go a step further and purchase a rain hood for your bag.
 This way, you can access your clubs without running the risk of too much rain getting in and wreaking havoc.

 5. Invest in Waterproof Shoes